tsugumasa320/tsugumasa320.github.io/_pages/works.md

   * Outcome: Currently in progress, scheduled for commercialization in the next fiscal year
   * Role: Planning and implementation of various tests, parameter design

+---

-* Research and development on next-generation update home appliances
+### Research and development on next-generation update home appliances

 <img src="https://holdings.panasonic/content/dam/panasonic/phd-jp/ja/business/homex/img/illust/illust-mission-homex.svg" width="600px">

   * Activities: Various devices, including smartphones, continue to provide value to customers by consistently updating their software.
 What kind of value can be created by making next-generation home appliances updateable?
 Also, what kind of technical configuration is necessary?
   * Outcome: Presentation to the board of directors and handover to the R&D department
   * Role: Technical research, prototype development, user testing, preparation of technical documents, patent application, etc.
   * Patent: Support devices and methods [JP,2022-053808,A](https://www.j-platpat.inpit.go.jp/p0200) (Unclaimed)

-independent work
+---

+Other
 ===

-## Electronicos Fantasticos!
+Responsible for quality improvement activities, creation of new themes, factory IoT, factory improvement activities, etc.